Getting a building permit

 The building permit includes information about mandatory inspections required throughout building works.

-Step 8.Arrange the first building inspection
+Step 8.Arrange your building inspections

 After the inspection, you’ll receive either an approval or a direction to fix.
 If you receive a direction to fix, it’s important to attend to the items listed within the required time frame.